meshcloud/meshcloud-docs/docs/meshcloud.project.md

 An expiration date can be set for an assignment to a project.
 When this expiration date is reached, access to the project will be revoked.
 An expiration date can be set directly when assigning a user or group to the project.
 It can also be updated any time.

-Customer Admins are informed about project role assignments that will expire soon via dashboard notifications on the my project screen and in the Account Dashboard.
+Workspace Managers are informed about project role assignments that will expire soon via dashboard notifications on the my project screen and in the Account Dashboard.
 Via "Projects" -> "Expired Access", the expired or soon to expire role assignments are listed and can be extended.

 ### Unassign user or group from a meshProject